 On the other hand, because of their large capacity, these power banks tend to be rather heavy and bulky.
 Although technology is constantly advancing and breakthroughs like GaN and Graphene are highly encouraging, we don’t yet have power banks that are light and portable and that also pack a huge capacity.
 So for the time being, we need to compromise capacity when we want that extra storage.

 Another important aspect of these portable chargers is the fact that they are mostly over the 100Wh limit imposed by the TSA.
 This means that you won’t be able to take them on planes.
 Power banks of up to 100Wh are allowed, those between 100 and 160 Wh need a dedicated permit, while any power bank over 160Wh is not allowed on board.
 Almost all high-capacity power banks will be over these limits.
-So when purchasing one, please keep in mind the travel restriction that might come with it.
+So when purchasing one, please keep in mind the travel restrictions that might come with it.

 First of all, all the products we recommend were used by us.
 We actually got our hands on them for a complete user experience.
 In picking these products we decided to look for some key factors:

 - Capacity.
 Obviously, this was the number one feature that we looked for.
 We tried to find the largest capacity power bank available which was a good buy.
 This brings us to the next point:

 - Build quality.
 We only focused on products from reputable brands that have a long history of providing high-quality products.
 When it comes to high-capacity portable chargers, there are a lot of knock-off brands out there that make false promises.
 We steered clear of these